Faisal bin Turki Al Saud (1785–1865): Early life

 Faisal was the son of Imam Turki bin Abdullah.
 He was one of the members of the Al Saud family who was taken to Cairo following the capture of Diriyah by Ibrahim Pasha, son of Muhammad Ali, in May 1819.
 Faisal returned to Riyadh in 1827-1828.

 In 1830 Faisal was sent on military operations to Al Hasa in the east.
-But his father was assassinated by Mishari bin Abdul Rahman, a second-cousin of his father in 1834.
+In his absence, his father was assassinated by Mishari bin Abdul Rahman, a second-cousin of his father in 1834.
 Faisal hurried back to Riyadh to deal with the revolt.
 His troops stormed the castle and killed Mishari.
 Emir of Jabal Shammar, Abdullah bin Rashid, helped Faisal in this attack.
 Those not directly involved in the murder were spared and the town pledged allegiance.

 Reign

+Early reign and captivity

 Imam Faisal first ruled the Second Saudi State from 1834 to 1838.
 Then he was forced into exile in Cairo by the Ottomans who sent an expedition to Najd due to his rejection of paying tribute to the Egyptian forces in Hejaz.

 Faisal continued to oppose the Ottoman forces, however, and the Egyptian governor of Arabia, Khurshid Pasha, supported a rival candidate - Khalid bin Saud, a second-cousin of Faisal.
 Khalid was a member of the senior line of the Saud family.
 Faisal was forced to flee the city and take refuge with the al Khorayef princes of the Bani Tamim tribes.
 In December 1838, he attempted to come to terms with Khurshid Pasha, but was forced to return to captivity a second time in Cairo.
 He was accompanied by his younger brother Jiluwi, his sons, Abdullah and Muhammad, and his cousin, Abdullah bin Ibrahim bin Abdullah, a son of his uncle.
 In 1843, he was released in Cairo and returned to Riyadh following the total withdrawal of the remaining Egyptian troops from Najd in 1841.